 Banks are allowed to do this based on a rule called set off.
 The only way to protect against set off is to ensure that any income you receive from now on is paid into a bank account which is not related to any of the debts in your Plan.

 Opening a new bank account to protect your income from set off is an absolutely standard procedure and it is simple to do.

 Step 3.
 Negotiate reduced payments with your creditors

 You should start negotiations with each of your creditors by first posting or e-mailing a copy of your financial statement and reduced payment offer to them.
 If you are using the post make sure you send your letter recorded delivery so you have a record that it was received.

 Your creditors will want to review your income and living expenditures to confirm that you are making your best effort to pay as much as you can each month.
 They will also want to check that they are all being paid a fair share of your disposable income.

-DM4U tip: Negotiating a Debt Management Plan yourself will take time.
+Negotiating a Debt Management Plan yourself will take time.
 It will normally take up to three months and sometimes longer to get a reduced payment agreement for each of your debts.
-Do not be tempted to give in to the demands of any creditor who asks you to pay more.
-This will mean that you will not be able to afford to maintain the payments to all of the creditors and your plan will be at risk of failure.

 Step 4.
 Start making your Debt Management payments straight away

 As soon as you have sent your payment offer to each of your creditors you should start making your proposed monthly payment to each of them as soon as possible.
-You must not to wait for your creditors to agree your payment proposals.
-Paying straight away shows that you are committed to your Plan and that you are able to afford the payments.
+You should not to wait for your creditors to agree your payment proposals.

 Some of your creditors may not actually formally agree your Plan until they can see that you have started to regularly pay them the amount you have proposed.